simonmarcos/challenge-marvel/README.md

 You can access the Swagger documentation at  http://localhost:8080/swagger-ui/index.html#/ where to access and view the documentation you need to have created a user and log in

+# Further improvements

+* Add more endpoints to search for characters by name, powers, etc.
+* Add tests to ensure the stability and reliability of the API.
+* Create an exception dictionary to centralize the handling of exceptions in the application.

 # Technologies used

 * Spring Boot JPA (Java Persistence API)